MicrosoftDocs/cpp-docs/docs/mfc/reference/styles-used-by-mfc.md

 ## Combo-box styles

 The following combo-box styles are available in MFC.
+For more information about combo-box styles in Windows, see [Combo Box Styles (Windows)](https://msdn.microsoft.com/library/windows/desktop/bb775796).

 |Style|Description|
 |-----------|-----------------|